k1r0s/kaop-ts/docs/faq.md

 > Advices share target context, arguments, result, or any property you bind to `this`.
 But keep in mind that it will only survive during the call stack, then the only thing preserved is the target instance.

-> You can prevent main method execution by calling `this.stop`.
+> You can prevent main method execution by calling `meta.prevent`.

 > Some contexts or metadata may be accessible in several cases.
 For example: trying to modify method arguments at `after` join point doesn't have any sense. *Maybe for communication purposes between advices*.